 But once you have a better idea of how to eat gluten-free and where gluten can hide, restaurant dining won't present as much of a challenge.

-Gluten-free restaurant dining can be tricky many servers and even some chefs aren't very familiar with the gluten-free diet, and mistakes are pretty common.
+Gluten-free restaurant dining can be tricky — many servers and even some chefs aren't very familiar with the gluten-free diet, and mistakes are (sadly) pretty common.

 You'll absolutely make mistakes as you learn to navigate the gluten-free diet, and you'll probably pay the price for them in terms of a day (or two, or three) of symptoms.
 Unfortunately, once you go gluten-free, your body will be primed to make a big deal out of any little bit of gluten you consume.

 If you're wondering what it feels like to get glutened, this article explains: What Does A Glutening Feel Like?.
-And if (when) you do get glutened, here's some tips to help you recover more quickly: Coping with Glutenings: What Works and What Doesn't?.
+And if (when) you do get glutened, here's some tips to help you recover more quickly: Coping with Glutenings: What Works and What Doesn't?
+And, you can browse through Readers' Best Ideas on Recovering from a Glutening.